Web Element Relocalization in Evolving Web Applications: A Comparative Analysis and Extension Study: Results

 \subsection{Replication (RQ\textsubscript{0})}

 For Similo, the replicated algorithm and benchmark found 88.99\% elements, where the original paper was able to locate 88.64\% of them.
 For VON Similo used in the LLM VON Similo paper, our replication found 91.65\% of elements, where the original paper found 91.29\% of elements.
 These minor differences were expected, as we reloaded the benchmarks from the Web Archive and differences in browser versions and window size can alter coordinates, shapes and areas as well as neighboring text used in the algorithm.

-When replicating Similo and \vonsimilo algorithms on the \vonsimilo benchmark, we found challenges associated with the use of random non-fitting element pairs in the original benchmark, as the specific elements can change the results.
-Nonetheless, we found an accuracy of 93.64\% for \vonsimilo, compared to 94.1\% in the original paper, and a replicated accuracy of 85.22\% for \similo compared to the original 82.30\%.
-Based on these results, we consider our reproduction of the original results to be \textit{successful}.
+When replicating Similo and \vonsimilo algorithms on the \vonsimilo benchmark, we also found challenges associated with the use of random non-fitting element pairs in the original benchmark, as the specific elements can change the results.